-The quotas for participation are determined as follows:

-Men: Nations from Europe and Africa with a maximum of 4 athletes.

-All remaining nations from America, Asia and Oceania with a maximum of 2 athletes.

-Women: Nations from Europe and Africa with a maximum of 4 athletes.
+- Men: Nations from Europe and Africa with a maximum of 4 athletes. - All remaining nations from America, Asia and Oceania with a maximum of 2 athletes. - Women: Nations from Europe and Africa with a maximum of 4 athletes.
 All remaining nations from America, Asia and Oceania with a maximum of 2 athletes.